druce/druce.github.io/_posts/2011-04-06-tech_trends.md

 dsq_thread_id:
   - "445483270"
 categories:
+  - tech
+tags:
-  - Uncategorized
+  - tech
 ---
-A few technology megatrends:
+> *A few technology megatrends:*
 <!--more-->
 **1. The cloud**.
 Transition from a PC-centric world to a mobile/cloud-centric world.
 Microsoft is the new IBM.
 Google is the new Microsoft.
 Apple is the new Apple _ innovative, iconoclastic, beloved by early adopters, but not necessarily the mass market solution because they are expensive, closed, loathed by carriers/OEMs.
 But smartphones are still a niche market, when everyone needs a smartphone, and they have a choice of an almost free Android vs. an iPhone, I wouldn’t bet on the iPhone, especially internationally.

 Subtrends